cobalt-org/cobalt.el/README.md

 Will be submitting to [Melpa](https://github.com/melpa/melpa) as soon as the package is ready.

+## Dependencies

+The latest version of [Cobalt.rs](http://cobalt-org.github.io/getting-started/) should be installed on your machine and should be found in your Emacs' `exec-path`.

 ## Configuration

 Create a cobalt site by calling `M-x cobalt-init`.
 This will ask you for a directory to create the new site in.